MattPinder/MastersProject/README.md

 * Delete OLD S. marinoi backups from data5?

 * New cells are now in SMRT Portal - pb_0066...; try assembling with these together with pb_77?

+# 21 September 2017

+## Kordia annotation comparison

+End trim seems to have one more 'hypothetical protein' than Front trim
+* Compare the results to determine if one seems strictly better than the other
+  * yehU - End longer in the front end
+  * Branched-chain-amino-acid aminotransferase - both match ~well, but End is too long at the front
+  * HNH endonuclease - Front variant appears truncated
+  * FeoA-domain protein - Front ~correct size, End longer in the front
+  * DNA-binding transcriptional regulator ChbR - End exactly the correct size, Front a little too short
+  * hypothetical protein - End closer to correct length, Front longer
+  * ...
+* Try correcting both one more time, see if they come to a consensus?
+* Front removes one base, End adds ~25 bases (seems like it adds an additional repeat)

+## Transcript mapping

+First result seems to show little mapping to bacterial sequences; continue with the remaining data sets

+## ST54 HGAP assemblies

+* Assembly may take ~10 hours (according to Alvar's notes), so should finish around 5pm
+* pb_0066* data is now in home directory; attempt a pb_77 + pb_0066* assembly in Falcon/Canu?
+  * Falcon input.fofn file will accept multiple sources of data
+  * Not specified for Canu but appears that it should be possible...

+## Skeletonema axenic treatment
+* Vit B12?
+At least one species is confirmed to contain a unique pathway component
+* Growth hormone?
+This has been tested in excess in the lab
+* Siderophore?		**Check for vibrioferrin-like synthesis genes**, particularly in Marinobacter
+  * Running antiSmash again with the PGAP version of annotation

+## Gamma
+Chunk of ~40 Kb which doesn't match up between assemblies
+* As the longest, attempt to circularise 8k

+## To do
+* Check Gamma against itself to determine if current 'final' assembly is incomplete
+  * Attempting to circularise the longest assembly (HGAP 8k); if this works - accept
+* Try transcriptome assembly?
+* Delete OLD S. marinoi backups from data5?

+* New cells are now in SMRT Portal - pb_0066...; try assembling with these together with pb_77?
+  * To use the new pb_0066 data in the home directory, must run RS_Subreads to get fasta output
+  * Job saved; run when other jobs have completed to avoid overload
+* Can now delete ST54_1 directory in home, but lack privileges...

+**Blobology? - classifying transcriptome reads**
+* Search 'Taxonomic classification RNAseq'?

+* Is mapping script still running...?